Care

 Sterling Silver:

-Pour Tarn-X Tarnish Remover into a disposable cup - just enough to cover the piece when submerged.
-Deposit jewelry into cup *unless the piece contains pearls - if their are pearls, carefully apply Tarn-X with a q-tip to the silver portions only*.
-Swirl jewelry around in cup.
-Let it sit for a maximum of two minutes, usually less.
-Remove piece and rinse with clean water.
-Pat piece dry.
-Take a tiny dab of Mother's Mag Polish on the end of a q-tip.
-Gently dab the Mother's on to the outward facing surfaces of the piece - just on the silver, not on any pearls or stones.
+If the piece shows signs of excessive wear, take a tiny dab of Mother's Mag Polish on the end of a q-tip.
+Gently dab the Mother's on to the outward facing surfaces of the piece - just on the bright silver areas, not on any pearls or stones or oxidized recesses.
 Rub the piece against a buffing pad.
 This last action will leave black streaks on the buffing pad.
 The polishing process will be complete when it becomes increasingly difficult to produce a black streak on the pad.
-(Any no to low textured cloth or shop towel may be substituted for a buffing pad.)
+(Any no to low textured cloth, shop towel, or chamois may be substituted for a buffing pad.)
 For the longest lasting polish, take the final step of scrubbing the piece with a soft toothbrush, diluted dish soap, and warm water.
 This will dissolve any remaining residue from the polishing compound and will prevent a white film from later forming on the piece.

 You don't have to wait for a piece to become fully tarnished to polish it.
 So, if one tarnished piece is bothering you, you can knock out all of your silver jewelry polishing in one sitting - the shine life will be the same.